Unveiling the Dark Corners

 While not always relevant, some positions require employees to handle financial matters or have access to sensitive financial information.
 In these cases, credit history checks become a vital part of the employment background check.
 Employers review an applicant's credit report to assess their financial responsibility and integrity.

-See also The Benefits of Background Checks: Enhancing Public Safety and Preventing Fraud
+See also The Benefits of Conducting a Background Check on Yourself

 If Sarah is applying for a job as a bank teller, the employer may conduct a credit history check to ensure that she can handle the financial aspects of the role.
 A poor credit score or a history of bankruptcy may raise concerns about Sarah's ability to handle financial transactions effectively.